Emurasoft/emurasoft.github.io/en/features/more_features_8.md

 -
 INI files can be imported to the Registry (Import and Export Wizard > Import Personal INI files to the Registry).
 -
-TheCopy command now copies the entire current line when no text is selected.
-The old behavior can be also selected by using theCopy Selection command.
+The **Copy** command now copies the entire current line when no text is selected.
+The old behavior can be also selected by using the **Copy Selection** command.
 -
-TheCut command now cuts the entire current line when no text is selected.
-The old behavior can be also selected by using theCut Selection command.
+The **Cut** command now cuts the entire current line when no text is selected.
+The old behavior can be also selected by using the **Cut Selection** command.
 -
 A new dialog appears when invalid characters are contained in the opening file.
 -